Stectech-Unibot/GPS/README.md

 # Deployment
 How to Deploy sites from local to server using github

+For existing project
+* execute git pull origin master on the root directory of your project

 For New Project

 Clone the repository that you want to work in